KangLin/RabbitRemoteControl/docs/Compile/Windows.md

         vcpkg install freerdp

   + Specify the CMake parameters: -DCMAKE_TOOLCHAIN_FILE=[vcpkg installation path]/scripts/buildsystems/vcpkg.cmake
+  + Using vcpkg is not support the server.
+    If you need to use the server, you need to compile it from source.
 - Compile from source code
   + Source-code location: https://github.com/FreeRDP/FreeRDP
   + Compilation instructions: https://github.com/FreeRDP/FreeRDP/wiki/Compilation